templeblock/Automatic_Image_Colorizer/README.md

 Components of the project:

-- Deep learning - Computer Vision
+- Deep Learning - Computer Vision
 - Web development using Python (Flask)
-- Modify algorithm code for website integration
+- Algorithm modification for website integration
-- Deployment on AWS cloud.
+- Deployment on AWS cloud

 Based off of a pre-trained image colorization [algorithm](https://arxiv.org/abs/1603.08511) made by Richard Zhang, Phillip Isola, and Alexei A. Efros.